grpc/grpc-dotnet/src/Grpc.StatusProto/README.md

-# Grpc C# API for error handling with status.proto
+# gRPC C# API for error handling with status.proto

 This is a protoype NuGet package providing C# and .NET client and server side support for the [gRPC richer error model](https://grpc.io/docs/guides/error/#richer-error-model).